-Rehabilitation.
-Evidence of a conviction is not admissible if:
+(d) Juvenile Adjudications.
+Evidence of a juvenile adjudication is admissible under this rule only if:

+(1) the adjudication was of a witness other than the accused;

+(2) an adult's conviction for that offense would be admissible to attack the adult's credibility; and

+(3) admitting the evidence is necessary to fairly determine guilt or innocence.

+(e) Limit on use of a finding of guilty by summary court-martial.
+A finding of guilty by summary court-martial may not be used for purposes of impeachment unless the accused at the summary court-martial proceeding was represented by military or civilian defense counsel.

-- (1) the conviction has been the subject of a pardon, annulment, certificate of rehabilitation, or other equivalent procedure based on a finding that the person has been rehabilitated, and the person has not been convicted of a later crime punishable by death, dishonorable discharge, or imprisonment for more than one year; or - (2) the conviction has been the subject of a pardon, annulment, or other equivalent procedure based on a finding of innocence. - (d) Juvenile Adjudications.
-Evidence of a juvenile adjudication is admissible under this rule only if: - (1) the adjudication was of a witness other than the accused; - (2) an adult's conviction for that offense would be admissible to attack the adult's credibility; and - (3) admitting the evidence is necessary to fairly determine guilt or innocence. - (e) Pendency of an Appeal.
-A conviction that satisfies this rule is admissible even if an appeal is pending, except that a conviction by summary court-martial or special court-martial without a military judge may not be used for purposes of impeachment until review has been completed under Article 64 or Article 66, if applicable.
-Evidence of the pendency is also admissible. - (f) Definition.
-For purposes of this rule, there is a "conviction" in a court-martial case when a sentence has been adjudged.
+(f) Pendency of an Appeal.
+A conviction that satisfies this rule is admissible even if an appeal is pending, except that a finding of guilty by summary courtmartial may not be used for purposes of impeachment until review has been completed under Article 64.
+Evidence of the pendency is also admissible.

+(g) Definition.
+For purposes of this rule, there is a conviction in a general or special court-martial when a sentence has been adjudged.